LiGCN: Label-interpretable Graph Convolutional Networks for Multi-label Text Classification: Abstract

 \section{Abstract}

 Multi-label text classification (MLTC) is an attractive and challenging task in natural language processing (NLP).
-Compared with single-label text classification, MLTC has a wider range of application in practice.
-In this paper, we propose a heterogeneous graph convolutional network model to solve the MLTC problem by modeling tokens and labels as nodes in a heterogeneous graph.
+Compared with single-label text classification, MLTC has a wider range of applications in practice.
+In this paper, we propose a label-interpretable graph convolutional network model to solve the MLTC problem by modeling tokens and labels as nodes in a heterogeneous graph.
 In this way, we are able to take into account multiple relationships including token-level relationships.
-Besides, the model allows a good explainability as the token-label edges are exposed.
-We evaluate our method on three real-world datasets and the experimental results show that it achieves significant improvements and outperforms state-of-the-art comparison methods.
+Besides, the model allows better interpretability for predicted labels as the token-label edges are exposed.
+We evaluate our method on four real-world datasets and it achieves competitive scores against selected baseline methods.
+Specifically, this model achieves a gain of 0.14 on the F1 score in the small label set MLTC, and 0.07 in the large label set scenario.